12 Best Shipping Container Homes Under $100K

 1. MAC Container Housing – $17,000

-These tiny homes are affordable, coming in at £12,995 for the smaller option or £34,995 (prices +VAT), meaning you could have a family home mortgage-free.
-MAC Container Housing also have a dedicated team available to help you find a suitable piece of land to buy, lease or rent, for your new home.
+These tiny homes are affordable, coming in at £12,995 for the smaller option or £34,995 (prices +VAT), meaning you can feasibly bypass the mortgage altogether.
+Better yet, MAC Container Housing also have a dedicated team available to help you find a suitable piece of land to buy, lease or rent, for your new home!

 2. Backcountry Containers – $40,000

 Prices for a Backcountry container home start at $40,000 for the 20’ option, for the larger 40’ container prices start at $60,000 and a larger home, using multiple containers costs $100,000 and upwards.

-One of the best features of these tiny homes is the option to add a roof deck or porch area, this feature not only adds an outdoor space, but also breaks up the corrugated metal exterior of the shipping containers to give a softer final look.
+One of the best features of Backcountry Containers is the option to add a roof deck or porch area.
+This feature not only adds an outdoor space, but also breaks up the corrugated metal exterior of the CONEX box to give a softer final look.

 3. IQ Container Homes – $35,000

-IQ Container Homes work with shipping containers of all sizes, all of which are grade A quality, meaning they have only made one trip in their lifetime as an actual shipping container.)
+IQ Container Homes work with shipping containers of all sizes, all of which are grade A quality.
+(Meaning they have only made one trip in their lifetime as an actual shipping container.)

 4. Container Conversion Design and Build – $12,000

-Next up on our list of shipping container homes we have another UK based option, Container Conversion Design and Build.
-At Container Conversion Design and Build we have one of our most affordable shipping containers with the starter package coming in at just £8995.
+Next up on our list of shipping container homes we have another UK-based option, Container Conversion Design and Build.
+They offer some of the most affordable container cabin options, with the starter package coming in at just £8995.

 5. Lance’s Self Build Container Home – $10,000

-Next on our list of shipping container homes is a beautiful self build that cost less than $15,000 (CAD).
-This amazing home is proof that you can create a warm, cosy, and happy home on a small budget, as long as you are willing to put in the work.
+Next on our list of container homes for sale is a beautiful self build that cost less than $15,000 (CAD).
+Lance’s Self Build Container Home is proof that you can create a warm, cosy, and happy home on a small budget–as long as you are willing to put in the work.

-Lance’s home is slightly bigger than a 20ft shipping container as he has propped the end doors of the container open and has built a roof and wall around them to create an insulated addition to the container.
-This gives him a small amount of extra space inside, but even a small area goes a long way in a tiny house.
+Lance’s home is slightly bigger than a 20ft shipping container.
+He has propped the end doors of the container open, then built a roof and wall around them to create an insulated addition to the container.
+This gives him a bit of extra space inside, which goes a long way in a tiny house.

 6. The Helm by Cargo Home – $81,500

-This home is made out of two separate shipping containers, one large 40ft container and a second 20ft container.
-Both of these units are blended seamlessly together through the use of 100year old barn cladding.
+This home is made out of two separate shipping containers, one large 40ft shipping container and a second 20ft CONEX box on top.
+Both of these units are blended seamlessly together through the use of 100-year-old barn cladding.

-Inside, there is a spacious feel with a large, fully functioning galley kitchen and a living space slightly separated from the kitchen with a half wall.
-This allows the two areas to work together but also mean that you can hide your washing up in the kitchen until later!)
+Inside, there is a spacious feel with a large, fully functioning galley kitchen.
+There’s also a living space slightly separated from the kitchen with a half wall.
+(That means that you can hide your washing up in the kitchen until later!)

 7. Kim and James Self Build – $67,000

-A fold-down and adjustable table is stored in the kitchen area which can be placed in the seating area to comfortably host eight people.
-On top of the platform is the lounge area that has a comfortable sofa with even more storage beneath it, a crib for the baby and lots of book storage overhead.
+A fold-down and adjustable table is stored in the kitchen area, which can be placed in the seating area to comfortably host eight people.
+On top of the platform is the lounge area that has a comfortable sofa with even more storage beneath it, a crib for the baby, plus lots of book storage overhead.

 8. Container Homes – $27,000

 Container Homes have mastered the art of merging more than one container together to make a larger home.
-This is a clever way to use the containers to give your home more space as they are designed to stack on top of one another when on a ship.
+This is a clever way to give your home more space, as they are designed to stack on top of one another when on a ship.